stasiselectronics/ESP32MiniDrop/docs/board/schematics.md

 The power supply for this device should be an AC to DC converter rated at least  12V 1A.
 The voltage regulator was chosen for its current rating of maximum 1A (at 3.3V) which provides enough power for the microcontroller.
 The maximum input voltage is 15V and the drop out voltage is 4.6V.

 The drop out voltage needs to taken into account since there is a shared bus for the regulator's input.
-When the device is powered by USB (e.g. being programmed), the diode `D5` will have a voltage drop accross it of at most 0.340 V, resulting in 4.66 V being fed into the voltage regulator.
+When the device is powered by an external USB to UART bridge, the diode `D5` will have a voltage drop across it of at most 0.340 V, resulting in 4.66 V being fed into the voltage regulator.

 When both the 12V DC power and the 5V DC power are present, the diode configuration prefers the 12V source, and no current should be sourced from or sunk into the 5V source.